Chaoc2624/KUSD/README.md

 ## Disclaimer

 This is experimental software.
 Use at your own risk.
-The protocol has not been audited and should not be used in production with real funds.
+The system has not been audited and should not be used in production with real funds.